Herbert Bautista: Early life and education

 He was born on May 12, 1968, in Quezon City to Herminio "Butch" Bautista (1934–2017), who became a two-term city councilor from the fourth district, and Rosario "Baby" Maclang (1947–2008), a restaurateur.
-He has two siblings, Hero (an incumbent Quezon City councilor from the 4th district) and Harlene (formerly married to Romnick Sarmienta).
+He has two siblings, Hero, who became a Quezon City councilor from the 4th district, and Harlene (formerly married to Romnick Sarmienta).
 Herbert Bautista took Bachelor of Laws at New Era University though he did not finish it.

 In 1992, he graduated from the San Beda College of Manila with a baccalaureate degree in Philosophy and Letters.
 He was adjudged Most Outstanding Centennial Bedan Alumnus in recognition of his contribution and leadership in civil governance and politics.
 He has a Master of Arts degree in Public Administration from the National College of Public Administration and Governance (NCPAG) at the University of the Philippines Diliman.
 Bautista is an alumnus of the National Defense College of the Philippines where he obtained his Master in National Security Administration (MNSA) degree.
-He is working towards his Doctorate degree in Political Science UP Diliman.
+He is working towards his Doctorate degree in Political Science in UP Diliman.

+In a June 2024 interview, Ruffa Gutierrez revealed her serious relationship with Bautista.
+They first dated on the filming of the 2020 romantic comedy The House Arrest of Us with her daughters Lorin and Venice.